danykoud/babes_names/README.md

 * Transform:

 Our data was a report of the US babies' names by state from 1910 to 2018, and hopefully, we didn't have empty rows.
-The work consisted of cleaning the data by converting the text files to CSV, removing unnecessary columns, combining the table, and selecting the desired data.
+The work consisted of cleaning the data by converting the text files to CSV, removing unnecessary columns, combining tables, and selecting the desired data.

 * Load:
 we used PostgreSQL as our database